 Near Safdarjang’s Tomb in South Delhi, Lodi Gardens (pictured above; map) is a pretty, leafy 90-acre escape from the city’s crowds and car horns.
 Wide, well-maintained walking paths wind past tall palm trees, flowering gardens, manmade lakes, and—since this is still Delhi, after all—imposing 15th- and 16th-century domed monuments (mostly mosques and tombs from the Sayyid and Lodi dynasties).
 There are also two kilometers of shaded jogging track and, if the signs are to be believed, a diverse array of birds, from golden-backed woodpeckers and spotted owlets to green parakeets (we can vouch for those being there).

 You’ll definitely consume more calories than you’ll burn, but we recommend taking a food tour while you’re in town, too.
-We were fans of the three-hour Chandni Chowk food walk offered by Delhi Food Adventure (1,500 rupees).
-It’s a wonderfully efficient way to taste some of the delicious signature foods of Old Delhi—an area that can be difficult for newbies to navigate—in the company of a local Hindi-speaking guide who’s always ready with the hand sanitizer (and paper plates, extra napkins, etc).
-Groups are kept very small, with a minimum of two people.
+We were fans of the three-hour Chandni Chowk food walkoffered by Delhi Food Adventure—a wonderfully efficient way to taste some of the delicious signature foods of Old Delhi, an area that can be difficult for newbies to navigate—but unfortunately that company has since suspended operations.
+You might instead try Delhi Food Walks, which offers tours through Chandni Chowk, Connaught Place, and Kamla Nagar.

 Although Delhi is not particularly known as a yoga center, there are still a number of places where you might work on your practice.
 In South Delhi near Kailash Colony, the Sivananda Yoga Vedanta Nataraja Centre ( A-41 Kailash Colony, map) runs 60- and 90-minute yoga classes for all levels on a drop-in basis (250 rupees for single class; 1,500 for 10-class card; unlimited monthly/annual passes also available); every Sunday at 12:30pm there’s a free trial class.
 The center also offers three-week meditation courses and Ayurvedic oil massage.
 Alternatively, ask at your hotel—some have their own yoga classes for guests—or check this list.

 ©2023 Eat Your World, LLC - All Rights Reserved